tuokri/UnrealScript-FCrypto/README.md

 This allows us to release new versions without causing compatibility issues with older versions while also discarding development and testing only files from the final release.

+##### Benchmarking suite

+Benchmark our current `const out` optimizations (assumed to be a reference) for passing in arrays (dynamic & static) and structs into functions vs. just copying them.

+Initial testing suggests `const out` does provide a minor speedup when testing with large number of benchmark iterations.
+The plain copy version is faster when doing very few iterations.